Home > Tips & Tricks > Yellow Watchman Goby Care | A Pistol Shrimp’s Best Friend

 Breeding yellow watchman goby

 The pairing up of yellow watchman gobies isn’t too challenging, as they can change their sex.
-Placing two individuals together will often eventually result in a couple, with the female (or the fish that changed to female) taking on a greyish hue.
+Placing two individuals together will often eventually result in a couple, with the female (or the fish that changed to female) taking on a grayish hue.
 You can also try introducing a yellow-colored fish to a grey one.

 To breed your gobies, it helps to move the pair into a dedicated breeding set-up (20 gallons, for example).
 Make sure there are plenty of caves and tubes available to help them feel safe and provide a place to spawn.
 Using loose décor pieces also allows you to easily pull the nest later in order to move it into a separate hatching tank (something like a 10-gallon, maybe not filled to the top at first).